Can I Ship Pepper Spray with USPS?

 Written on:

 While it’s perfectly legal to carry and ship pepper spray, these bottles contain materials that USPS considers hazardous.
-Pepper sprays are a unique item since they can technically be classified as both an aerosol and a corrosive, which fall into two different hazard classes.
-Regardless of determining which hazard class pepper spray belongs to, ground transportation is the only option to ship it with USPS.
+Pepper sprays are unique items since they can technically be classified as both an aerosol and a corrosive, which fall into two different hazard classes.
+Regardless of determining which hazard class pepper spray belongs to, Ground Advantage is the only option to ship it with the U.S. Postal Service.

 Table of Contents

-You Have to Ship Pepper Spray via USPS Ground Service
+You Have to Ship Pepper Spray via USPS Ground Advantage Service

 According to their website, USPS defines pepper spray as toxic materials and infectious substances.
 Therefore, the Postal Service groups pepper spray into Hazard Class 6, which you can see in the USPS Hazard Classes.
-Since this is the case, the best option is to ship them via USPS ground service.
-Retail Ground will be the selected service at the Post Office, and Parcel Select Ground with online shipping software.
+Since this is the case, the only option is to ship them via USPS Ground Advantage service.

 The Exception to the Rule

-While ground service is the simplest way to go for pepper spray shipments, there are rare exceptions where you can ship via an air-based service such as First Class Package or Priority Mail.
-Specifically, you’re able to use air-based services if your aerosol receptacles are non-flammable and meet the qualifications for Consumer Commodity.
+While Ground Advantage is the simplest choice for pepper spray shipments, there are rare exceptions where you can ship via an air-based service such as Priority Mail.
+Specifically, you can use air-based services if your aerosol receptacles are non-flammable and meet the qualifications for Consumer Commodity.

 If you decide to use an air-based service to send pepper spray, you’ll need to meet the following guidelines:

-Even if you intend to follow along with the above three guidelines, we don’t recommend pursuing air-based services for pepper spray shipments due to the sheer amount of time it will take you to properly prepare these packages.
-In our opinion, the best practice is to stick with USPS ground and call it a day.
+Even if you intend to follow the above three guidelines, we don’t recommend pursuing air-based services for pepper spray shipments due to the time it will take you to properly prepare these packages.
+In our opinion, the best practice is to stick with USPS Ground Advantage and call it a day.

 For more information on whether your pepper spray qualifies for air-based services, check out our post on shipping aerosols with USPS.